 \subsection{Faithfulness Assessment of the Encoding-Decoding Direction Pairs}

-In this section, we aim to evaluate the faithfulness of the encoding-decoding direction pairs, i.e. to assess whether the signal value extracted by the decoding direction is indeed encoded in the direction of the signal vector.
-Although we already validated that the direction pairs are faithful in the case of synthetic data (Section \ref{sec:synthetic}), in this paragraph, we aim to make the same evaluation in the case of real data, in the absence of ground truth.
+In this Section, we aim to evaluate the faithfulness of the encoding-decoding direction pairs, i.e. to assess whether the signal value extracted by the decoding direction is indeed encoded in the direction of the signal vector.
+Although this was validated in synthetic data (Section \ref{sec:synthetic}), in this paragraph, we make the same evaluation in the case of real data, in the absence of ground truth.
 Based on activation maximization \citep{feature-viz-survey}, we propose the following novel approach to address this evaluation.